Welsh-American Heritage Museum

 The Madog Center for Welsh Studies at 740-245-7186

-The Madog Center is open Monday-Thursday from 8AM to 5:30PM and closed Fridays.
+The Madog Center is open Monday- Fridays from 8-5PM.

 Take a visual tour of the Welsh Museum on our Facebook page at https://www.facebook.com/pages/Welsh-American-Heritage-Museum/207567379411415